divish16/NYC-Student-Success-Predictions/README.md

 ## Communication Protocols
 Our team plans to communicate our results through the use of Python language, Jupyter Notebook, RandomForestClassifier, Tableau, and pgAdmin and PostgreSQL for our databases.
-For everything else, our team utilizes Slack to keep each other up to date on our findings and ask questions.
+For everything else, our team utilizes Slack as our main line of communication to keep each other up to date on our findings and ask questions.
+Additionally, we use Zoom to regularly meet with each other and discuss our project in more detail.

 ## Machine Learning Model